 12: Return with the Elixir:

-Some people follow this structure step by step, others mix the steps up which doesn’t really matter.
-All you need do is write your story, this is just one of the many ways you can do that, i.e. The Three Act Structure.
+Some people follow this structure step by step, others mix the steps up, which doesn’t really matter.
+All that matters is that you write your story, and this is just one of the many ways you can do that.

 Until next time,